belgattitude/soluble-japha/doc/language_recipes.md

 Demonstrate the usage of JDBC as it still is a very popular example in Java.

 !!! warning
-    Note that iterating over large resultsets with the bridge as illustrated on this example is very expensive in terms of performance.
-See the performance and best practices to learn more
+    Note that iterating over probable large resultsets with the bridge as illustrated on this example is very expensive in terms of performance.
+    This code should not be used with the bridge unless no other option exists.
+    See the performance and best practices to learn why.

 Ensure your servlet installation can [locate the JDBC driver](https://github.com/belgattitude/php-java-bridge/tree/master/init-scripts) and try :